SamPutnam/Index/README.md

-This is an index of past and current projects, ranked by *last code commit*.
+This is an index of past and current projects, ranked by *last code commit*, so as to favor substantive recent work.

 *Last code commit* implies that a commit with no code - be it artwork, design, or documentation - is not counted.

-If a project is alive, it might take 30 seconds to download but it will run - first try.
+If a project is alive, take 30 seconds and run it.
+If it doesn't run, I'll buy you a coke.

 <br>
 **alive**: in development